chaoss/wg-evolution/metrics/Reviews_Declined.md

 **Specific description: GitLab**

-In the case of GitLab, accepted reviews are defined as "merge requests that are closed with their changes not being included in the git repository", as long as it proposes changes to source code files.
+In the case of GitLab, declined reviews are defined as "merge requests that are closed with their changes not being included in the git repository", as long as it proposes changes to source code files.